GregBaugues/fantasy_football_nerd/README.md

 * Commercial access only!*

-I deviated from the FFNerd API feed and broke historical stats off of the player information resource to make the data collection more modular.
-I've also changed the names of the fields to make them consistent with ```FFNerd.weekly_projections```.
+I deviated from the FFNerd API feed and broke historical stats off of the player information resource.
+I've also changed some of the field names to make them consistent with ```FFNerd.weekly_projections```.

 ```ruby
 year = 2000